 I personally prefer this to be flavourful as opposed to packed full of heat so I just add half a chopped chilli with the seeds removed and one whole chilli to the mixture which I then remove along with the lemongrass before serving.
 I have written the recipe out following this method as I want everyone to be able to enjoy this recipe, however, if you personally enjoy more spice then you could increase, (or even decrease if the opposite applies to you), the amount of chilli used to suit your personal preference.
 Similarly, the same is true for ginger – personally I am a big fan so actually use more than the amount stated and would recommend doing the same if you are like me.

 You could also make this curry using chunks of roasted pumpkin rather than adding it to the curry raw.
 If you opt to do this then you do not need to worry remove the skin as it will soften during the roasting process.
-Make sure you keep hold of the pumpkin seeds to turn into a delicious sweet or savoury snack roasted with some seasoning.
+Make sure you keep hold of the pumpkin seeds to make my tasty Sweet & Salty Pumpkin Seeds recipe.

 If you like this recipe and want to show some support please leave a comment below or visit my Ko-Fi account to donate! x